Devontae Cacok: Los Angeles Lakers (2019–2021)

 After going undrafted in the 2019 NBA draft, Cacok signed an Exhibit 10 contract with the Los Angeles Lakers to play in the 2019 NBA Summer League.
 On October 21, 2019, Cacok was waived by the Lakers.
 He was then added to the roster of the South Bay Lakers of the NBA G League.

 On December 11, 2019, Cacok signed a two-way contract with the Los Angeles Lakers, where he would split time between South Bay and LA.
 On December 28, 2019, Cacok grabbed a career-high 19 rebounds to go along with 22 points in a 124–120 win over the Northern Arizona Suns.
 He suffered a stress reaction in his foot on January 13, sidelining him for several weeks.
 Cacok returned to action on February 1, contributing 13 points and seven rebounds in a win over the Rio Grande Valley Vipers.
 At the close of the season, Cacok was named to the All-NBA G League First Team after averaging 19.4 points, 11.4 rebounds and 1.1 steals per game.
 He was also named to the League's All-Rookie Team.
 On August 13, he made his NBA debut for the Lakers, scoring six points on 3-of-6 shooting and grabbing five rebounds in a 136–122 loss to the Sacramento Kings.
-Cacok won his first championship when the Lakers defeated the Miami Heat in the 2020 NBA Finals.

 On September 20, 2021, Cacok signed with the Brooklyn Nets.
 He was waived at the end of training camp on October 16.